material-components/material-components-web-react/packages/top-app-bar/README.md

 className | String | Classes to be applied to the root element. title | String | The title of the Top App Bar. navigationIcon | Element | Appears adjacent to the title.
-This acts as the main action of the Top App Bar. short | n/a | Enables short variant. shortCollapsed | n/a | Enables short collapsed variant. prominent | n/a | Enables prominent variant. fixed | n/a | Enables fixed variant.
+This acts as the main action of the Top App Bar. short | Boolean | Enables short variant. shortCollapsed | Boolean | Enables short collapsed variant. prominent | Boolean | Enables prominent variant. fixed | Boolean | Enables fixed variant.

 > NOTE: As per design guidelines, prominent variant should not be used with short or short collapsed.